mdavoodi/www/source/blog/2015-05-29-chris-joins-hashicorp.html.markdown

 READMORE

-At HashiCorp.
-Chris will be working across open source projects like Terraform and Packer as well as backend systems for Atlas.
+At HashiCorp, Chris will be working across open source projects like Terraform and Packer as well as backend systems for Atlas.
 He has added support for AWS Lambda in Terraform that will be shipping within weeks.